reilabs/llvm-to-cairo/docs/ALU Design.md

 ### Overview

-The ALU will be implemented as a source code written in [Cairo](https://book.cairo-lang.org/title-page.html).
+The ALU will be implemented as source code written in [Cairo](https://book.cairo-lang.org/title-page.html).
 During the [LLVM-to-Cairo compilation pipeline](https://www.notion.so/reilabs/System-Architecture-113d2f80c874802b8480d997347933a2?pvs=4) the polyfills implementations will be translated to `FlatLowered` objects and then extracted to